hyperledger/fabric/docs/source/performance.md

     totalQueryLimit: 100000
 ```

-100000 is the default that Fabric provides in the sample core.yaml and in the test docker images.
-If you are exceeding this limit, you can increase this value, however you should consider alternative designs that don't require such extensive query scans.
+The Hyperledger Fabric total query limit default is 100000, as set in the sample **core.yaml** file and test docker images.
+You can increase this default value if necessary, but you should also consider alternative designs that do not require the higher number of query scans.

 ### Concurrency limits

-The peer has some limits to ensure a peer cannot be overwhelmed by excessive concurrent client requests:
+Each peer node has limits to ensure it is not overwhelmed by excessive concurrent client requests:

 ```yaml
 peer: